 G.M.: I hope the observer registered what sounds like a violation.
 Election Commission members can check the voters list, which is being signed by the voters when they come in, but the party representatives cannot.

 Not all parties participating in the election have representatives in the precinct election commissions, but all parties can have representatives just to monitor and of course they can complain too.
 The lists are public and technically anybody can check on the list to see who came but just coming to the vote does not mean they voted for whoever certain party representatives wanted.

-A.W.: In its statement, ARF says that they made some considerable strides forward.
+R.J.: In its statement, ARF says that they made some considerable strides forward.
 How do you assess this?
 Is it regarding the two extra seats in Parliament?

 G.M.: Well it’s not just two more seats.
 If you compare, we had five seats in the 121 member Parliament.
 Now we have seven in the 105-member Parliament.
 Also, in several regions, we had more votes than we have ever had before.
 In the 2012 elections, we had some 85,000 votes.
 In this election, we received some 103,000 votes.
 The net gain, if you wish, is 18,000.

 Actually, in some areas we lost, especially in Yerevan.
 Yerevan has always been our weakest region.

 R.J.: Yerevan always been a weak point for the ARF, especially in these elections.
 Why?

 G.M.: There are some explanations and these are my personal examinations.